igorski/bitmappery/README.md

 * Unload Blobs when images are no longer used in document (see sprite-factory disposeSprite, keep instance count of usages)
 * Load/save documents directly from/to Dropbox
 * Implement layer scaling
-* Implement rectangular selection
 * Implement merged layer selection
 * Implement document crop
 * Implement clone brush
 * Implement change history
-* Implement pattern to activate scrollpane on touch screens
+* Implement UI pattern to activate scrollpane on touch screens
 * Scale logic should move from zoomable-canvas into zCanvas (as handleInteraction needs to transform offsets by zoom ratio, see LayerSprite!)